TryKickoff/kickoff/assets/src/scss/README.md

 ### `kickoff.scss`

 All roads lead to here.
-Both these files are used and compile with Grunt.
-Inspecting the source of these files reveals only one @import, for `_dependencies.scss`.
-Both files require the exact same dependencies so it made sense to extract all of those into another partial.

-### `_dependencies.scss`
 This file is where all of Kickoff’s Sass dependencies are defined.
 It imports all of the scss files that will be compiled into your project.
 If you need to add or remove a file, do it here.
 The order of the imported files is the same order that the CSS will be compiled to.

 ### `_global.scss`
 This file contains all styles that do not obviously fit within any other scss partial.
 For example, we include our body’s background styles and the main .l-container styles.
 Try not to fill this up with all your styles though.
 Your Sass should be written in a modular way, and so the majority of your Sass should be organised within the components, partials or views directories.